MEDICAL MALPRACTICE LEGAL SECRETARY – WILMINGTON OFFICE

 - Ability to meet deadlines and produce rush projects as assigned

-- The legal secretary position requires long periods of sitting at a keyboard transcribing dictation, drafting correspondence, or doing other data entry.
+- Requires long periods of sitting at a keyboard transcribing dictation, drafting correspondence, or doing other data entry.

 The Legal Secretary position may involve some or all of the following duties: